tinacms/tina.io/content/blog/tina-supports-mdx.md

 last_edited: '2021-10-26T08:00:00-04:00'
 ---

 The team at Tina is dedicated to revolutionizing the CMS space.
-We were the first to offer contextual editing in real-time which enabled teams to be more productive.
+We were the first to offer visual editing in real-time which enabled teams to be more productive.
 Now we are introducing the world’s first UI editor for MDX.
 This empowers content teams to add components to a page with a single click.

 <Youtube embedSrc={"https://www.youtube.com/embed/yYysK7rCNM4"} />